 Dredged Material Management

-These results are used to guide our reclamation management strategy.
-As contaminants originate from the catchment area, the results are also communicated to Brisbane City Council (BCC) and the Department of Environment and Heritage Protection (EHP), which have regulatory control over activities within the catchment.
+These results are used to guide our reclamation management strategy and minimise environmental impacts caused by dredging.
+The results are also communicated to Brisbane City Council (BCC) and the Department of Environment and Heritage Protection (EHP).